piknotech/SwiftCollections/README.md

 ## Documentation

 In this repo, a collection is not considered a type that has to conform to the `Collection` protocol, but anything that collects any type in any way.
 However, collecting must be the main purpose of the type, so a `UIViewController` subclass with two arrays collecting `String` e. g. wouldn't properly fit into this scheme.
-For an example, where a collection in the terminology of this repo doesn't conform to the `Collection` protocol, but has the main purpose of collecting something, see `WeakArray`.
+For an example, where a collection in the terminology of this repo doesn't conform to the `Collection` protocol, but has the main purpose of collecting something, see `WeakArrayWrapper`.

 This repo has a fixed file and folder structure: